-The Ghost Hunter’s Guide to Washington State
+The Ghost Hunter’s Guide to the Most Haunted Places in Washington State

 Visit These (Real) Haunted Houses This Halloween – if You Dare!

 Celebrate Halloween this year with a visit to one of these 11 haunted places in Washington.

 Whether you’re looking for a fun mini-vacation, or just a Saturday afternoon adventure with your (older) kids around Halloween, or any other time of year, these haunted Washington locations have ample history, charm, and – allegedly – ghosts.

 Stories of ghost sightings have been shared with visitors to these sites for years by locals who have had close encounters with the ghastly guests.
 TV shows, such as Ghost Adventures and Ghost Hunters, have filmed episodes at these Pacific Northwest landmarks, capturing plenty of photographic and audio evidence that ghosts actually do haunt these places.

 If you’re an aspiring ghost hunter, you may just witness some chilling supernatural sightings.
 But, even if you don’t believe in ghosts, these 11 peculiar places provide for a fun Halloween experience in an eerie environment.
 From hotels, to hiking trails, to museums – Washington has several spooky places sure to give you goosebumps.
 Get into (or maybe ‘next to’) the Halloween spirit this year with a weekend trip to one of these local haunted hot spots…if you dare!

 1) Dr. Hazzard’s Health Plan is Simply… to Die For

 Linda Hazzard, an unlicensed ‘doctor’, opened a sanitarium for patients on her starvation regimen in the early 1900s.